 I make Philadelphia Cheesecake almost every year during the holidays, but it’s great for special occasions like birthdays, anniversaries and Valentine’s Day, too.

 Philadelphia Cheesecake is very rich with 5 blocks of cream cheese, whipping cream and cherry pie filling.
 Whenever I crave cheesecake this is the recipe I turn to!

 Here’s what I did.

-Mix flour, sugar, egg, lemon peel, vanilla, and softened butter until it forms a ball.
+Mix UNBLEACHED all-purpose flour (bleached flour toughens baked goods), sugar, egg, lemon peel, vanilla, and softened butter until it forms a ball.
 The recipe calls for just the egg yolk, but I use the whole egg because it is too dry to work with otherwise.